 Administering the Patent Agent and Trademark Agent qualifying Examinations

-Section 15 of the Patent Act and section 28 of the Trademarks Act establish a profession of patent agents and trademark agents, respectively, comprised of people who are deemed qualified to prosecute patent or trademark applications before the appropriate office.
+Section 15 of the Patent Act and section 28 of the Trademarks Act establish a profession of patent agents and trademark agents, respectively.
 For the patent agent qualifying examination, the Commissioner of Patents appoints the members of the Examining Board, of which the Chairperson and at least three other members are employees of the Patent Office, with at least five members being patent agents nominated by the Intellectual Property Institute of Canada.
 The Examining Board is responsible for preparing and marking the qualifying examination.
 The Patent Appeal Board administers a qualifying examination at least once a year, which allows candidates who have passed to be placed on the register of patent agents.

 For the trademark agent qualifying examination, the Registrar of Trademarks appoints the members of an Examining Board as well, of which at least two members shall be trademark agents nominated by the Intellectual Property Institute of Canada.
 This Board is responsible for setting and marking the qualifying examination.
 The Patent Appeal Board is also responsible for all the administrative aspects of this exam.

 - Rules 19 to 21 are the relevant authorities in the Patent Rules.

 - Rules 16 to 18 are the relevant authorities in the Trademarks Regulations.